Vision: We deliver high quality education for every student so they can thrive now and in the future

 School values: Caring, Honesty, Excellence, Respect and Responsibility

 Epping Views Primary School commenced in 2008.
 The school is located on a 3.4 hectare site in the Lyndarum Estate, North Epping within the city of Whittlesea.
 Epping Views Kindergarten is situated opposite the school on the corner of Lyndrum and Mansfield Street.
 The school also operates an Out of School Hours and Vacation Care Program.
 Over the last few years enrolments have been decreasing due to the reduction of the school zone, with new schools opening in the local area.
+The enrolment in 2025 is 681 students operating across 29 classes and comprising straight grades from Foundation to Year Six.
+The overall socio-economic profile, based on the Student Family Occupation and Education Index (SFOE) in 2025 is in the low-medium band.

 The school has a strong focus on Literacy, Numeracy and Inquiry curriculum.
 The Inquiry curriculum develops student’s metacognitive processes, enhanced through critical questioning, investigation, application, reflection, and evaluation.
 Our Foundation to Year 2 students participate in Investigations to engage deeply to gain the understanding that Literacy, Numeracy and the Humanities are meaningful and useful parts of everyday life.
 Students explore, create, make meaning, connections and memories and also engage in authentic opportunities to learn personal and social skills, conflict resolution, problem solving, decision making and develop their independence.
-Our specialist programs focused on Performing Arts, Visual Arts, LOTE-Italian, Physical Education, STEM and Library.
-Additional programs were delivered in Language Support, Tutoring and Literacy and Numeracy Extension, including the Victorian High Ability Program
+Our specialist programs include; Performing Arts, Visual Arts, LOTE-Italian, Physical Education, STEM and Library.
+Additional programs are delivered in Language Support, Tutoring and Literacy and Numeracy Extension, including the Victorian High Ability Program

 The school embeds a School Wide Positive Behaviour Support Framework (SWPBS) alongside daily morning meetings to support belonging and engagement and to develop a positive, safe and supportive learning culture.
-To support this strong focus the Wellbeing Team includes the Wellbeing Assistant Principal, Disability Inclusion Leader Teacher, Wellbeing Coordinator, Mental Health and Wellbeing Leader and dedicated Wellbeing Education Support Staff.
+To support this strong focus, the Wellbeing Team includes the Wellbeing Assistant Principal, Disability Inclusion Leader Teacher, Wellbeing Coordinator, Mental Health and Wellbeing Leader and dedicated Wellbeing Education Support Staff.

 The buildings and facilities have been designed to allow for maximum utilisation of space.
-This enables co-operative teaching in common areas as well as specific class spaces and break out areas.
+This enables collaborative teaching in common areas as well as specific class spaces and break out areas.
 Considerable external access allows for outdoor learning, easy and safe access to toilets, appropriate resource storage areas and central resource/library centres to the main teaching areas.
 Students in Year 4-6 have the opportunity to participate in a 1:1 device program and school devices including ipads are available to students in P-3.

 © 2023 Epping Views Primary School